 Ph.D Computer Application is a research-oriented doctorate degree program.
 The course duration may vary from 3 to 5 years, depending on the research topic, facilities, learning capabilities of an individual, as well as the institute’s policy.

-To register for Ph.D Computer Applications, one must have obtained 55% in a Master’s degree (MCA or other relevant UG program) and qualified for the common PhD entrance exam.
+To register for Ph.D Computer Applications, one must have obtained 55% in a Master’s degree (MCA or other relevant PG program) and qualified for the common PhD entrance exam.
 Candidates with M.Phil Qualification can directly apply to Ph D Computer Applications and appear for an interview or project proposal.

 Admission to the PhD programme is strictly based on the combined weightage of entrance exam score + SOP/project proposal that shows the potential of a candidate as well as the research he/she is interested in.